-Take some long deep in-and-out breaths.
+Take some long deep in and out breaths.
 Have the sense that the breath is sweeping through your whole body, from the top of the head down to the tips of your toes.
 Try to notice where there are any patterns of tension in the body.
 Allow them to relax and let the breath sweep right through them.
-Then allow the breath to find a rhythm that feels really comfortable.
+And then allow the breath to find a rhythm that feels really comfortable.
 You can experiment for a while, to see what kind of breathing feels most refreshing.
-Sometimes shorter breathing is what the body needs, sometimes longer, sometimes deeper, more shallow, heavier or lighter, faster or slower.
-Try to keep on top of whatever the body needs.
-As for any other thoughts that may come into your awareness, just let them go.
+Sometimes shorter breathing is what the body needs, sometimes longer, sometimes deeper, more shallow, heavier, or lighter, faster or slower.
+Try to keep on top of what the body needs.
+And as for any other thoughts that may come in, just let them go.

-We're trying to sensitize ourselves to what's going on in the body and to how the breath can help.
+We're trying to sensitize ourselves to what's going on in the body, and how the breath can help.
 It's an area of our awareness that we tend to ignore because we're too interested with things outside to notice what we're doing inside.

-When they talk about things being unconscious or subconscious, it's not that there's a basement in the mind where whatever happens has to be unconscious and in the dark.
-It's simply that we're not paying attention.
+When they talk about things being unconscious, or subconscious, it's not so much that there's a basement in the mind where things have to be unconscious.
+It's simply we're not paying attention.
 Thoughts go flitting through the mind and then leave an imprint on the body.
 Or events in the body can have an impact on the mind.
 All too often, if we're not aware of this, the tension builds up and results in a sense of being burdened, being weighed down.
-The Buddha's essential insight is that much of that being burdened or weighed down is totally unnecessary.
+And the Buddha's essential insight is that much of that being burdened or weighed down is totally unnecessary.
 In fact, none of it is necessary.
 There may be stress in the body, but it doesn't need to have an impact on the mind.

 As the Buddha says, when people are in physical pain, it's as if they were shot by an arrow.
 And then they shoot themselves again with another arrow: the sense of being burdened or victimized by the pain.
 That image has always struck me as a little too weak.
-We don't shoot ourselves with just one extra arrow.
+It's not just one extra arrow that we shoot ourselves with.
 We shoot ourselves with many more arrows, a whole quiver of arrows.
 And of course the act of shooting ourselves with those arrows makes the original pain even worse, to say nothing of all the pain of the extra arrows.
 So no wonder we feel burdened all the time.
 No wonder we feel victimized, or at the very least that something is wrong.

-So what we do when we meditate is that, instead of looking for the answer outside, we look for the answer inside.
+And so what we do when we meditate is that, instead of looking for the answer outside, we look for the answer inside.
 "What are we doing here that's adding all that unnecessary pain?"
-This is not a selfish question.
-If you can stop adding that extra pain to your own mind, you're less burdened and you're less of a burden on others.
-You can actually start paying attention to how other people are getting along.
-This part of the practice tends to be under-appreciated, but meditators are really good friends to have, precisely because they've learned how not to weigh themselves down all the time.
-When they're not weighed down, they can actually be of more help to others.
+And this is not being selfish.
+Because if you can stop adding that extra pain to your own mind, you're less burdened, you're less of a burden on others.
+And you can actually start paying attention to how other people are getting along We tend to forget this part of the practice, but meditators are really good friends to have, because they've learned how not to weigh themselves down all the time.
+And when they're not weighed down, they can actually be of more help.